LGBTQ: Sexual Orientation

 When will I know my sexual orientation?

 There is no official time when people know their sexual orientation.
 For some people, adolescence is the time when they figure out their sexual orientation, but for other people it may not happen until young adulthood or even later in life.
 During adolescence, our brains start to release certain hormones that help our bodies go through puberty and change.
 This happens over many years.
 At the same time, we may start developing crushes towards other people, which may lead to having pleasurable sexual experiences.
 For some people, this gives them a clue about who they might have sexual and romantic feelings towards, and what their sexual orientation might be.
 Sexual orientation can change over time.
-It’s ok to identify with different orientations as you get older.
+It’s okay to identify with different orientations as you get older.

-Is it OK to be lesbian, gay, bisexual, or queer?
+Is it okay to be lesbian, gay, bisexual, or queer?

 Yes!
 Although some religions and cultures may have traditional beliefs that these types of feelings shouldn’t be expressed as behaviors, current medical, psychological, and psychiatric organizations believe that being lesbian, gay, bisexual, or queer (LGBQ) is normal.
 Many religions and cultures are inclusive and welcoming of LGBQ people.
 Regardless, many LGBQ people are able to keep their religious values and cultural identity and feel comfortable expressing their sexuality.